ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends_tests.rst

 **Writing Ivy Tests**

-The Ivy tests in this section make use of hypothesis for performing property based testing which is documented in detail in the Ivy Tests Section of the Deep Dive.
+The Ivy tests in this section make use of hypothesis for performing property based testing which is documented in detail in the Ivy Tests section of the Deep Dive.
 We assume knowledge of hypothesis data generation strategies and how to implement them into tests.

 **Important Helper Functions**